pyamsoft/dots/README.md

 - Go to the boot override and select your main boot device.
 - Verify you are in setup mode via `sbctl status` and enroll your keys

+### Picard

+Music is held by the `containers-media` user which runs containers for things like navidrome In order to run picard, you must either use a docker container or shell into the user.
+From your main user shell with X11 access, run `xhost +SI:localuser:containers-media` and then run picard with `DISPLAY=:0 picard` where picard may be the jailed script.

+After running, be sure to revoke xhost access with `xhost -SI:localuser:containers-media`

 ## Tweaks

 ### FS performance